swarmnyc/fulton-android/README.md

 }
 ```

 Each Api Call returns a Promise object.
-Then you can use `.then` to do stuff that don't require the UI thread or use `.thenUi` to update UI.
-Also, use `.catch` or `.catchUi` to handle error.
+From there, you can use `.then` to do stuff that doesn't require the UI thread or use `.thenUi` to update UI.
+Also, use `.catch` or `.catchUi` to handle errors.

-There are many other features, see [PromiseKt](https://github.com/swarmnyc/PromiseKt) for more information.
+There are many other features.
+See [PromiseKt](https://github.com/swarmnyc/PromiseKt) for more information.

 ## ApiClient
 ApiClient is an abstract class that handles REST APIs.
-You can use one ApiClient to handle any requests, but we recommend that creating different ApiClients for different API routes.
+You can use one ApiClient to handle any requests, but we recommend creating different ApiClients for different API routes.
 For Example,

 ``` kotlin
 /* ProductApiClient handles all API calls of Product */